Rasmussen University-Wisconsin

 Full-Time Enrollment

 The total enrollment at Rasmussen University-Wisconsin in 2022, both undergraduate and graduate, is 480 students.
 The full-time enrollment at Rasmussen University-Wisconsin is 227 and the part-time enrollment is 253.
-This means that 47.3% of students enrolled at Rasmussen University-Wisconsin are enrolled full-time compared with 43.2% at similar Baccalaureate/Associates Colleges.

 This chart shows the full-time vs part-time enrollment status at Rasmussen University-Wisconsin (in red) compares to similar universities.